nwdigitalradio/n7nix/CORE_INSTALL.md

 ```bash
 netstat --ax25
 ```
-* You should see something like this:
+* You should see a list of open listening sockets that looks something like this:
 ```
 Active AX.25 sockets
 Dest       Source     Device  State        Vr/Vs    Send-Q  Recv-Q